Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Results

 For the model training, one single participant demonstrated 140 prosthetic hand control trials in total (20 trials per each training object for 7 objects) (Fig.~\ref{fig:all_objects} (a)) under the training data collection protocol.

-For the model testing, a total of 2430 valid trials were collected from nine participants (10 trials/object, 25 objects and extra two scenarios) (Fig.~\ref{fig:all_objects}).
+For the model testing, a total of 2430 valid trials were collected from nine healthy participants (10 trials/object, 25 objects and extra two scenarios) (Fig.~\ref{fig:all_objects}).
 Ten invalid trials were excluded, attributed to 5 hardware issues and 5 serious violations of the testing protocol leading to a total of 2420 trials data were included in the analysis.
+For the person with limb difference, 125 trials were collected (5 trials/object, 25 objects).